 There’s a real key focus on economic inclusion, community benefit agreements. … Definitely we are open for business and welcome businesses, but we also want to make clear our expectations of businesses that come into our community.
 And if we are going to partner with and incentivize a business for coming, then there has to be ideally equal community benefit, but definitely close to those incentives.
 (Which generally look like tax abatements, tax breaks and a number of other incentives as well.)

-… There’s also equitable industrial land use.
+There are a number of different things under that.
+There’s also equitable industrial land use.
 We, historically, our forefathers, the way we were founded, we were kind of an industrial city.
 While there are definitely still some industrial hubs within our city, I think we are growing in a different way.
 And that there are some higher and better uses for different land within our city to ensure that we are not negatively impacting the quality of life of our residents through more industrialization.
 And that we have industrial uses that actually provide a benefit to the community.
 Some have talked about manufacturing, things that provide livable wage jobs and minimize the carbon footprint from all these trucks and things of that nature.
-So, we’re really taking a look at that …
+So, we’re really taking a look at that.

 And all with this goal of ensuring that people can grow, the people who’ve been here and invested in in our city for quite some time, have the opportunity to grow with us.

-SR: Say it’s 10 years in the future and this plan has come out and the city’s acted on the things in the plan.
+SR: Say it’s 10 years in the future and this plan has come out and, you know, it’s the city’s acted on the things in the plan.
 How will the residents experience the benefit?
 How will things be different?

 DHI: From a resident’s point of view, I would say, a couple things: there will be pride in the fact that we would have at that point a model equitable development in our downtown area.
 The land that we’ve purchased and the development that we put there would be something that would be equitable, and a place for them to enjoy … the commercial portion of it, the the green space that we anticipate having there.